Streets4MPI

 Project Perspective

-Out of all my projects, this is the one that has garnered the most developer interest, and we’ve seen a fair number of follows and forks on GitHub.
-It seems that it really does fill a niche as a Python HPC teaching/learning tool.
-However, as far as I am concerned it is an abandoned project, since neither I nor my project team partner have any reason or inclination to pick it back up.
+Out of all my early (2010s) open source projects, this is the one that garnered the most developer interest, and several follows and forks on GitHub resulted from it, as well as a number of mentions in other places online.
+It seemed like for a time, it really filled a niche as a Python HPC teaching/learning tool.
+However, as far as I am concerned it is an abandoned project, since neither I nor my project team partner have any reason or inclination to pick it back up, and public interest has dried up as the underlying technologies have evolved.